SkyprayerAudioStudio/mx/README.md

 **Historical Note: August 11, 2016:** The feature to import MusicXML files is essentially complete with most "round-trip" integration tests passing.

-**Historical Note: June 27, 2016:** An "integration" tester has been added to the MxTest executable.
+**Historical Note: June 27, 2016:** An "integration" tester has been added to the mxtest executable.
 This exists in ImportTest.cpp, and ImportTestImpl.h/cpp.
 A top level directory "Resources" has been added to hold test input (i.e. "golden") files.
 The input files are gathered from Recordare, Lilypond and MuseScore and to this I have added a few of my own scores as exported by Finale Dolet.

 Each of these test input files has been "scrubbed" using the XDoc classes (i.e. it has been round-tripped through pugixml and has been updated to a normalized MusicXML 3.0 header format.
 The resultant scrubbed files are in Resources/expected.
 During the test run, a csv file is written in Resources/testOutput recording a row for each test (Pass/Fail, duration of test, messages, etc).
 Each time a test failure is encountered the expected file and the error file will be saved to the Resources/testOutput directory to allow for visual inspection.